yazz/VisualJS/README.md

 - Code business logic in Javascript
 - Each app has a built in SQLite database
 - Open source MIT license
-- Can run in Docker, Kubernetes, or OpenShift, as a Snap package, or locally on Mac, Windows, Linux, Raspberry PI using NodeJS
+- Can run in Docker, Kubernetes, or OpenShift, locally on Mac, Windows, Linux, Raspberry PI using NodeJS
 - Can build Microservices
 - All source code for apps can be saved as a single .vjs file
 - Apps can be saved as a single HTML file and sent by email (Even SQlite based apps)